BitcoinFlash/BitcoinFlash/doc/README.md

 Unpack the files into a directory and run:

-- `bin/dash-qt` (GUI) or
+- `bin/bitcoinflash-qt` (GUI) or
-- `bin/dashd` (headless)
+- `bin/bitcoinflashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run dash-qt.exe.
+Unpack the files into a directory, and then run bitcoinflash-qt.exe.

 ### OS X

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag Bitcoinflash-qt to your applications folder, and then run Bitcoinflash-qt.

 ### Need Help?